Exponential moments of affine processes: Proofs for real moments of affine processes

 The $ds$-terms can be simplified to

-and we conclude that $(\wt{M}^{y}_t)_{t \in [0,T]}$ is a local $\PP^x$-martingale for all $x \in D$.
+and we conclude that $({\widetilde{M}}^{y}_t)_{t \in[0,T]}$ is a local $\PP ^x$-martingale for all $x \in D$.
 It is also strictly positive, and hence it is a $\PP^x$-supermartingale.
 Therefore

 for all $x \in D$.
-The second part of the assertion, and in particular the validity of equation \eqref{eq: transform formula} follows now by applying Proposition~\ref{part of main theorem part a}. \end{proof}
+The second part of the assertion, and in particular the validity of equation \eqref{eq: transform formula} follows now by applying Proposition~\ref{part of main theorem part a}. \end{pf}

-\subsection{Proof of Theorem~\ref{thm:main_results}}
+\subsection{Proof of Theorem~\texorpdfstring{ \ref{thmm:main_results}}{2.14}}

-Looking at Proposition \ref{prop thb} and Proposition~\ref{part of main theorem part a} we see that Theorem~\ref{thm:main_results} is almost proved.
-Only one issue in both parts of the theorem is not answered yet, namely the minimality of $(p,q)$ in \eqref{eq: transform formula} as minimal (hence unique, see Remark \ref{rem112}) solution of the extended Riccati system.
-We start with the following lemma: \begin{lem} Let $(p,q)$ and $(\wt{p},\wt{q})$ be given as in Proposition \ref{prop thb}.
-Then for all $t \in [0,T]$ and $x \in D$
+Looking at Proposition~\ref{prop thb} and Proposition~\ref{part of main theorem part a} we see that Theorem~\ref{thmm:main_results} is almost proved.
+Only one issue in both parts of the theorem is not answered yet, namely the minimality of $(p,q)$ in \eqref{eq: transform formula} as minimal (hence unique, see Remark~\ref{rem112}) solution of the extended Riccati system.
+We start with the following lemma: